KRLoyd/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 4-print_most_numbers.c -> Write a function that prints 0 to 9 except 2 and 4;
 5-more_numbers.c -> Write function that prints 0 to 14 ten times;
 6-print_line.c -> Write a function that draws a straight line in terminal;
+7-print_diagonal.c -> write a function to draw a diagonal line on terminal;